What Happens When You Get Your First Speeding Ticket?

 If you choose to accept the penalty associated with the speeding violation you have been charged with, you should know it will go on your driving record.
 If you decide to pay the fine as issued, refer to the information on your speeding citation.
 To pay a Georgia speeding ticket you can do so in person, by phone, by mail or online.
 After you pay the fine, the court will forward a notice of the conviction to the Georgia Department of Driver Services.
 Any points connected to the violation will be added to your driving record.

-Remember, you may think you’re driving at a safe rate of speed but too often even going slightly above the posted limit can put you in a dangerous situation when other factors come into play such as weather, road conditions, traffic volume and your own driving skills.
+Remember, you may think youโre driving at a safe rate of speed but too often even going slightly above the posted limit can put you in a dangerous situation when other factors come into play such as weather, road conditions, traffic volume and your own driving skills.

 Recent Post

-- Can I Seek Legal Recourse for a Dog Bite Injury in Georgia?
+- Can I Be Fired for Filing a Workersโ Comp Claim in Georgia?